 This is also why earned media frustrates people who expect instant results.
 Its value isn’t always obvious in a dashboard (although often it is!).
 It shows up in conversations, in investor meetings, in how future reporters respond to outreach, and that compounds.

-How Coverage Really Happens
+How Earned Media Coverage Actually Happens

 Earned media starts with knowing who you are and being able to say it without defaulting to buzzwords.
 Journalists don’t need another company claiming to be innovative or disruptive.
 They’re looking for clarity, a point of view, and a reason this story matters now, not six months ago and not five years from now.